svn-all-fast-export/svn2git/README.md

 Run `qmake && make`.
 You get `./svn-all-fast-export`.
 (Do a checkout of the repo .git' and run qmake and make.
 You can only build it after having installed libsvn-dev, and naturally Qt.
 Running the command will give you all the options you can pass to the tool.)

 You will need to have some packages to compile it.
 For Ubuntu distros, use this command to install them all:
-`sudo apt-get install build-essential subversion git qtchooser qt-qmake qt5-default libapr1 libapr1-dev libsvn-dev`
+`sudo apt-get install build-essential subversion git qtchooser qt5-default libapr1 libapr1-dev libsvn-dev`

 KDE
 ---